 Bold, collaborative discovery is a hallmark of Northwestern research.
-Our faculty are global experts who pursue breakthroughs that strengthen society and advance our understanding of the complex forces that shape our world.
-Bridging theory and practice, they serve as senior policy advisers on education, economics, healthcare, security, and more.
+Our faculty are global experts who pursue breakthroughs that strengthen society and advance our understanding of the complex forces.
+Bridging theory and practice, they are senior policy advisers on education, economics, healthcare, security, and more.

 At the Robert H. Lurie Comprehensive Cancer Center, some 250 scientists and physicians are dedicated to the highest standards of research, patient care, prevention, and education.
 Under the umbrella of Northwestern Medicine, physician-researchers from the region's finest hospitals hold faculty appointments at Northwestern's Feinberg School of Medicine.
 They serve as important links between medical research, education, and practice.
 Northwestern's strong relationships with Argonne National Laboratory and Fermi National Laboratory encourage interdisciplinary research programs in nanotechnology, energy generation and storage, computation, and the biomedical and physical sciences.